ENvironmentSet/Arom/README.md

 # Arom
-Arom is a phonological process inspector for Korean
+Arom, a phonological process inspector for Korean